ansible/jewel/aap-dev/README.md

 ### Quick Start
 From the `aap-dev` directory, run these commands to get started.
-The build command, right now, will build the eda-server image because that requires a locally-built image.
+The build command will build the eda-server and Gateway dev images.
 The AWX image may be pulled from ghcr.

 ```
+docker pull ghcr.io/ansible/awx_devel:devel
 make dev-build
 make dev-up
 ```